agreif/pinspot/README.md

 ##### `/base/facts/`

-Small scripts that collect information from the remote server that can be used in the scripts.
+Small scripts that collect information from the remote server that can be used in the configuration scripts.
-All facts must write only one line to the stdout in the form

-`SOMEVAR=somevalue`

-so that the shell can export these as environment variables.
+In order to do this all, fact scripts must output only one line to the stdout so that the shell can export as environment variables.

+`SOMEFACT=somevalue`

 ##### `/base/files/`